devopsdays/devopsdays-web/content/events/2017-tokyo/location.md

 +++

-Information about the venue including address, map/direction, parking/transit, and any hotel group discount codes.
+Coming soon: information about the venue including address, map/direction, parking/transit, and any hotel group discount codes.

 <!-- {{< event_map >}} -->